My Five Main Areas of Focus

 A few of the papers I’ve written:

-Foreign policy, security, defense, and democracy promotion
+Geopolitical affairs, foreign policy, national security, international security, defense, and democracy promotion

 How do nations get along together harmoniously in an increasingly interconnected and interdependent world?